How we are governed

-MLA’s corporate governance framework is set by the Board.
-It is based upon the best interests of our members, the values of our organisation, MLA’s obligations set out under our Funding Agreement 2016-2020 with the Commonwealth of Australia, and in accordance with the ASX Corporate Governance Council’s Corporate Governance Principles and Recommendations (3rd edition).
+MLA's corporate governance framework is set by the Board having regard to the best interests of our members, the values of our organisation, MLA's obligations set out under our Funding Agreement with the Commonwealth of Australia dated 8 October 2020, and in accordance with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (4th edition).

 Annual Investment Plan

-MLA’s Annual Investment Plan 2018-19 has been developed to inform levy payers, peak industry councils, the Australian Government and the wider industry about MLA’s planned work program in 2018-19.
+MLA's Annual Investment Plan 2023-24 has been developed to inform levy payers, peak industry councils, the Australian Government and the wider industry about MLA’s planned work program.

 Performance reviews are a requirement of MLA's agreement with the Australian Government which covers key areas of strategy setting, stakeholder consultation and corporate governance.

-Evaluation and performance reviews are an important aspect of MLA’s five-year planning cycle.
-The latest independent review was the most comprehensive examination of MLA’s performance ever, and covered the five-year period to 2015.
+Performance reviews are an important aspect of MLA’s five-year planning cycle.
+The latest independent review was the most comprehensive examination of MLA’s performance ever, and covered the five-year period to 2020.